Amazon Robotics Challenge

 - Used Gaussian process to optimize parameters for dynamic regrasp actions to maximize the probability of success

-- Data from large number of regrasp trials with different parameters and classification as success or failure is used.
+- Data from large number of regrasp trials with different parameters and classification as success or failure was used.

 Mechatronic Design course project at CMU.

-- Developed an autonomous robot which can carry shingles, follow marking on a roof, place shingles on their planed position and even nail them to the roof.
+- Developed an autonomous robot which can carry shingles, follow marking on a roof, place shingles on their planed position.

-- The project involves application of Mechanical Design, Embedded Control and Path Planning skills
+- The project involved application of Mechanical Design, Embedded Control and Path Planning skills